-Factors that may increase your chance of hypoparathyroidism include:
+Things that may increase the chance of hypoparathyroidism include:

 Hypoparathyroidism does not always cause symptoms.
 If symptoms do develop, they may include:

-You will be asked about your symptoms and medical history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.

 Treatment options include the following:

-Calcium and Vitamin D Supplementation
+Calcium and Vitamin D Supplements

 Parathyroid Hormone Replacement